Authentication

 If you are a Linux/macOS/Powershell user, you simply have to open a terminal window and type:

-where the -i option points to your private key, and <username> is your chosen user name on mc2.
+where <username> is your chosen user name on mc2.

-On the first connection, you will be asked whether you trust and want to continue connecting to mc2.ua.pt (which your SSH client does not recognise yet):
+Upon you first connection, you will be asked whether you trust and want to continue with the connection (your SSH client does not recognize mc2.ua.pt as a trusted server yet):

 This key is not known by any other names